sozman/SOPDFReader/README.md

 Sinan Özman, sinanozman@icloud.com

 ## License
-Instagram-clone-swiftUI is available under the MIT License, see LICENSE for more information.
+SOPDFReader is available under the MIT License, see LICENSE for more information.